 Disclosure: This review of Dreams Las Mareas Costa Rica contains some affiliate links.
 When you click on, book your stay, or make a purchase from one of these links, we may earn a commission.
 Of course, this is at no extra cost to you.

-Staying In Costa Rica’s Tropical Dry Forest
+Staying in Costa Rica’s Tropical Dry Forest

 If you are looking for a secluded getaway, you’ve come to the right place.
 The closest airport, Daniel Oduber Quirós International Airport in Liberia, is about an hour-and-a-half-long drive.
 The nearest town — La Cruz — is about 30 minutes away by taxi.
-Expect excursions to be full-day affairs with two-hour commutes each way to Palo Verde National Park and four hours to Arenal volcano and Monteverde’s hanging bridges.
+Expect excursions to be full-day affairs with two-hour commutes each way to Palo Verde National Park and four hours to Arenal Volcano and Monteverde’s hanging bridges.

-Surrounded by tropical dry forest, it’s unlikely rain will spoil your vacation during Costa Rica’s dry season (summer) from mid-November to April.
+Surrounded by a tropical dry forest, it’s unlikely that rain will spoil your vacation during Costa Rica’s dry season (summer) from mid-November to April.
 Because the forest circles the resort, you may see exotic birds, iguanas, and monkeys playing in the trees.